GrassHopper1977/CHERIoT_Experiments/README.md

 ## Terminal Access
 After connecting the Sonata, you may notice that 3 COM ports have appeared (On Windows, I have a look in Device Manager to get the names).
 For me they are COM8, COM9 and COM10.
-COM9 was teh active debug port.
+COM9 was the active debug port.

 The buad rate depends on which repositiry and which version you use:
 | Repository | Baud Rate |